quicbit-js/qb-json-tok/readme.md

 The tokenizer is just a function with three inputs:

-    buffer:    A UTF-8 encoded buffer containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
+    buffer:    A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.

     callback:  A function called for each token encountered.